Land Conservation Program: Restoration

 The health of the Mississippi River is greatly influenced by the land that surrounds it.
 Natural Areas in the watershed filter stormwater runoff, provide flood storage, and offer habitat for both resident and migratory animals.
 If our goal is to increase the biological diversity of these natural areas or in many cases, totally recreate them, we must mimic or replace the natural processes.
 FMR has worked with many landowners to enhance existing natural areas by reintroducing fire or acting as a natural pest to control non-native and often invasive species that have become established.
 We have also restored many areas in which the natural communities have been totally replaced with other landcover, such as agricultural fields.
 The overall goal for our restoration efforts is to recreate, as much as possible, the natural communities that existed at the site as the area was being settled.

-Karen Schik, Ecologist and Project Manager, leads FMRs restoration and enhancement efforts.
-Karen develops the guiding documents, the Natural Resource Management Plan, determines the exact activities and treatments, hires contractors and monitors and evaluates these activities.
+Karen Schik, Senior Ecologist and Project Manager, and Alex Roth, Ecologist and Project Manager, lead FMRs restoration and enhancement efforts.
+Karen and Alex develop the guiding documents, the Natural Resource Management Plan, determine the exact activities and treatments, hire contractors and monitor and evaluate these activities.